 I use a semi-closed filtering system, which reduces the amount of water the warm ethanol absorbs.
 Now that I had a “clean” traditional recipe for the polish, I began to experiment with adding a higher molecular weight synthetic resin.

-I added 10 gr. of B 72 and immediately noticed an improved workability of the polish.
-The grain filling properties and lack of shrinkage caused by the presence of the B 72 makes the polish quicker to use.
-The added benefit of such a stable material as the ethylmethacrylate copolymer, makes this polish warrant further investigation.
+I added 10 gr. of B 72 and immediately noticed the improved workability of the polish.
+The grain filling properties and lack of shrinkage caused by the presence of the B 72 make the polish quicker to use.
+The added benefit of such a stable material as the ethylmethacrylate copolymer makes this polish warrant further investigation.

 I also experimented with B 67 (isobutyl methacrylate polymer), often listed as a varnish resin, but